timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle I-Comprehensive Acts/CHAPTER 101-JUSTICE SYSTEM IMPROVEMENT/SUBCHAPTER XX-GRANTS TO ENCOURAGE ARREST POLICIES AND ENFORCEMENT OF PROTECTION ORDERS/SUBCHAPTER XX-GRANTS TO ENCOURAGE ARREST POLICIES AND ENFORCEMENT OF PROTECTION ORDERS.md

     * (C) providing ongoing victim advocacy and referrals to comprehensive services including legal, housing, health care, and economic assistance.

+  * (23) To develop, strengthen, and implement policies, protocols, and training for law enforcement regarding cases of missing or murdered Indians, as described in section 5704 of title 25.

+  * (24) To compile and annually report data to the Attorney General related to missing or murdered Indians, as described in section 5705 of title 25.

 #### (c) Eligibility
 * Eligible grantees are—